just1bit/duet-edge-realtime/docs/README.md

 └── duet-edge-realtime/    # Streaming service
 ```

 The real backend loads the model at runtime from `DUET_EDGE_ROOT`.
 Startup verifies the model files, checkpoint structure, and CUDA runtime.
+The checkpoint normalizer is loaded as a complete Python object with `weights_only=False`, and acceptance assets are identified by SHA256.
 Each summary records model paths, checkpoint SHA256, inference parameters, PyTorch/CUDA versions, and GPU details.

 ## Local Quick Start